Ian-Mutuge/3D-tetris-project/README.md

 ## How to Play

 To play our game, follow these simple steps:
-1. **Installation**: Ensure you have a compatible web browser that supports WebGL.
-Clone this repo and simply run the index.html file
+1. *Installation*: Ensure you have a compatible web browser that supports WebGL.
+Clone this repo using the command:

        Git clone https://github.com/Ian-Mutuge/3D-tetris-project.git

-2. **Accessing the Game**: Visit the provided URL or launch the game from your preferred platform.
+2. Navigate to the repo using the command :

+       cd C:\Users\admin\Documents\GitHub\3D-tetris-project

+3. Open the index.html file using either Chrome,Firefox, Microsoft Edge or Safari.
-3. **Controls**: Use the keyboard or mouse to control the player character.
+4. *Controls*: Use the keyboard to control the falling blocks.
-4. **Objective**: Navigate through levels, solve puzzles, defeat enemies, and reach the final goal.

 ## Technologies Used

-- **Three.js**: Framework for creating 3D graphics in the browser.
+- *Three.js*: Framework for creating 3D graphics in the browser.
-- **JavaScript**: Programming language used for game logic.
+- *JavaScript*: Programming language used for game logic.
-- **HTML/CSS**: Front-end development for user interface and design.
+- *HTML/CSS*: Front-end development for user interface and design.

 ## Contribution and Feedback